egberts/egberts.github.io-src/content/articles/vim-syntax-file-layout-new.md

 * System - /usr/share/vim/vim81/syntax
 * Local - $HOME/.vim/syntax

-We will use `vim` as our choice of editor in this blog demostration.
+Let us use `vim` as our choice of editor in this blog demostration.

 And prototype our syntax file in our local syntax directory.